 Nashua Man Pleads Guilty to Fentanyl Trafficking

-	CONCORD, N.H. – Arthur Voutselas, 27, previously of Nashua, pleaded guilty in federal court to a fentanyl trafficking charge, United States Attorney Scott W. Murray announced today.
+CONCORD - Martin Sheehan, 27, of Nashua, pleaded guilty in federal court on Wednesday to fentanyl trafficking, United States Attorney Scott W. Murray announced today.

-	This matter was investigated by the Drug Enforcement Administration and the Nashua Police Department.
-The case is being prosecuted by Assistant U.S. Attorney Charles L Rombeau.
+This matter was investigated by the Nashua Police Department.
+The case is being prosecuted by Assistant U.S. Attorney Joachim H. Barth.

 This case is part of Operation Synthetic Opioid Surge (S.O.S.).
 In July of 2018, Attorney General Jeff Sessions announced the creation of S.O.S., which is being implemented in the District of New Hampshire and nine other federal districts.
 The goal of S.O.S. is to combat the large number of overdoses and deaths associated with fentanyl and other synthetic opioids.
 In New Hampshire, the U.S. Attorney’s Office is focusing its efforts on prosecuting synthetic opioid trafficking cases arising in Hillsborough County, which includes Manchester and Nashua.